FAQs on Settlement Intelligence AI Demand Letters

 There is a separate issue; every demand letter is different based upon case facts.
 AI controls the demand data requested of the person writing the demand, based upon the law firm’s entries, and collects data about the factors in the case (to help us better understand claim value of the claim factors.).
 The resulting demand letter will differ considerably based upon the data you enter.
 So, the demand format can vary significantly based upon the data entered into Settlement Intelligence.
 For this reason, a sample will not demonstrate how your demand letter should look like for a particular case.

-If you want to make an appointment to see Settlement Intelligence in action you can request an appointment.
+If you want to make an appointment to see Settlement Intelligence in action, please contact us.

-Answer: We do not.
-Settlement Intelligence is a cloud based computer platform for direct use by lawyers and their law firm staff.
+Answer: No. Settlement Intelligence is a cloud based software as a service (SaaS) program for direct use by lawyers and their law firm staff.
 Similar to a cloud-based Client Management System, but specifically focused on creating demand letters that maximize settlement offers.

-Lawyers, paralegals, or legal assistants go through the records and bills and enter the information into the program.
-Settlement Intelligence asks additional questions depending upon your entries.
-At the end of the questions, Settlement Intelligence generates the demand immediately.
-So, there is no waiting for someone else to finish the work.
+Lawyers, paralegals, or legal assistants go through the records and bills and enter the information into our program.
+Settlement Intelligence utilizes proprietary logic pathways and expert-trained AI to collect further data based upon your entries.
+At the end of the workflow, Settlement Intelligence generates the draft demand letter automatically.
+There is no waiting for someone else to finish the work.

 Answer: It is a great question, but it incorrectly assumes that the information in the medical records gets added into the insurance claim software fully and correctly.
-Our background suggests this is an incorrect assumption.
+Our research and experience in claims evaluation practices suggests this is an incorrect assumption.
 Instead, we have evidence to suggest two things:

 1. In the only non-protected research we are aware of into adjuster entry accuracy in insurance claim software for “value drivers” in auto cases, the result is that 0% of cases were accurately entered by adjusters across a large insurer.
 That’s right, 0% of cases were entered correctly with all injuries, symptoms, and treatment factors of value in their own claim evaluation software.